pdk304/Neural-Networks-And-Language/README.md

 # Neural Networks and Language
-My work in computational linguistics at Robert Frank's lab CLAY and his course in neural networks and language
+My work in computational linguistics at Robert Frank's lab CLAY and his course in neural networks and language.

 ## Project 1: Word Embeddings